 What Attracts Consumers to Visual Merchandise

 By better understanding customer behavior, your visual merchandising efforts will be improved.
 In general, customers like to be enticed with creative displays that align with your brand.
 Try to base your displays around a theme using unique displays to catch the eye.
 For example, storing products in or on top of a wooden barrel could catch a consumer’s eye and provide a unique theme to the store, or section of a store.
-In addition to barrels, products like acrylic pedestal risers and acrylic shelf risers can create visual interest by arranging products at differing heights, while drawing attention to key merchandise.
+In addition to barrels, products like acrylic pedestal risers, acrylic shelf risers, and acrylic blocks can create visual interest by arranging products at differing heights, while drawing attention to key merchandise.

 Don’t underestimate the power of signage in a store environment.
 Proper signage informs customers of brand messages or gives a clear call to action that encourages customers to follow the intended flow of a store.
 Signage allows customers to explore the store at their own pace without interruption from employees that take them out of a shopping mindset—ultimately making them more price sensitive.